druceC/Movie-Web-Scraper/README.md

 This program was created to automate data collection for the research study:
 *What Makes A Blockbuster Animated Film?*

-➡ Scrapes the information box of each animated film from their individual wikipedia pages <br />
+<p>➡ Scrapes the information box of each animated film from their individual wikipedia pages <br />
-➡ Processes and cleans the data, with only the relevant information (i.e. title, release date, running time, budget, box-office revenue) extracted <br />
+<p>➡ Processes and cleans the data, with only the relevant information (i.e. title, release date, running time, budget, box-office revenue) extracted <br />
-➡ Saves relevant data into a separate .csv file for each of the following production companies: <br />
+<p>➡ Saves relevant data into a separate .csv file for each of the following production companies: <br />
   * Walt Disney Studio Animation
   * Pixar Animation Studios
   * Studio Ghibli